The sun is essential to life. However, you must expose yourself to it safely. Even brief exposure to the sun’s ultraviolet (UV) rays can:

 Eyes and the sun*

-The sun’s UV rays are dangerous to the eyes and can be reflected by sand and water.
+The sun’s UV rays are dangerous to the eyes and can be reflected by sand, water and snow.

 In bright light, pupils naturally constrict, reducing the intensity of the rays entering the eyes.
 However, the best way to protect your child’s eyes is to put a large brimmed hat or cap on his head.

 Never seat your child in facing the sun.
 Shade is best.

 If you decide to put sunglasses on your child, make sure they protect against UV rays before you buy them.
 Look for the words “100% UV protection” or “UV 400.”

 * Source: From Tiny Tot to Toddler, Institut national de santé publique du Québec, 2020